 Who We Are

 Woodcrest Retreat officially became an entity on October 2, 1959.
 Ownership of the camp is by the Woodcrest Retreat Association.
-This membership association is made up of a body of believers who embrace the mission of Woodcrest Retreat.
+The organization is overseen by a Board of Directors and supported by believers who embrace the mission and vision of Woodcrest Retreat.

 The initial purchase of land was 19 acres of woodland.
 At various times, God has allowed neighboring properties to become available for purchase which has increased our current total acreage to 110.